 or call us on 01242 32 31 31

-Welcome to Utility Saving Expert’s guide to energy comparison, we help you compare energy suppliers from every gas and electricity provider in the UK.
+Compare energy prices online using Utility Saving Expert’s free energy comparison tool.
+We’ll help you compare energy from gas and electricity suppliers in the UK.
 It’s quick and easy to compare energy prices with us.
-Start a comparison now to compare, switch and save on your utility bills.
+Start a comparison now to compare, switch and save on your utility bills today.

 You can easily save money on your gas and electricity bills by comparing energy prices – you could even save up to £450.42* per year by switching energy supplier.

 Contacting the energy provider directly won’t necessarily get you a cheaper deal.
 Industry regulations state that energy companies are not able to offer cheaper prices than those found on an energy comparison site.

 If you’re comparing energy suppliers, the price will be a key consideration, however, it’s not the only metric you should look at.
 If you’re searching for the best gas and electricity supplier, it’s always a good idea to look at the reputation of the company in addition to the price they offer.

 A smart way to compare energy providers is to take a look at what types of services are available.
 Look out for their opening hours, how they handle customer queries related to billing and complaints.
 It’s important to look at the reputation of the company, independent customer ratings and reviews will also be helpful.

 It’s quick and easy to compare energy prices with Utility Saving Expert.

 You can save up to £450.42* per year by comparing energy prices, it only takes a few minutes using our energy comparison tool.